kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 9.md

 10. Add the dependency for the config client.  org.springframework.cloud / spring-cloud-config-client.

-11. Add the dependency for Eureka-based service discovery.  org.springframework.cloud / spring-cloud-starter-eureka.
+11. Add the dependency for Eureka-based service discovery.  org.springframework.cloud / spring-cloud-starter-netflix-eureka-client.

-12. Add the dependency for Zuul.  org.springframework.cloud / spring-cloud-starter-zuul.
+12. Add the dependency for Zuul.  org.springframework.cloud / spring-cloud-starter-netflix-zuul.

 13. If using Eclipse, the M2E plugin may require you to update your project at this point.
 Right click on the project / Maven / Update Project